Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this version (1.9.1-8)
+New in this version (1.9.1-9)
 -------------------

 1.)
-Bugfix for third party solar mods caused by syntax errors in Solarpanels.cfg.
+Contributions to SolarPanels.cfg from forum user hemeac to help avoid errors in third party packs.

 New in major release (1.9.1)